-The Mobile Response Timeout setting can be adjusted if you want to have the push notification available more than 30 secondes on your phone.
-Be carrefull with this setting in case you increase it, it will impact all the other timeout like the challenge timeout, or idletimeout on other product.
+The Mobile Response Timeout setting can be adjusted if you want to have the push notification available more than 30 seconds on your phone.
+Be careful with this setting in case you increase it, it will impact all the other timeout like the challenge timeout, or idletimeout on other product.
 If you are not sure how to configure all other timeout on your clients consuming OpenOTP then keep the default value.

-e.g : If you configure the Mobile Response Timeout to 60 seconds, you have to increase the login timeout to 75 secondes on every clients/systems using OpenOTP.
+e.g : If you configure the Mobile Response Timeout to 60 seconds, you have to increase the login timeout to 75 seconds on every client or system using OpenOTP.